 Sleep apnea is a sleeping disorder which is more dangerous than many people realise.
 Although there is more than one type, the most common form of sleep apnea is OSA or obstructive sleep apnea.
-This takes place when a person’s throat muscles relax intermittently, causing their airways to block while asleep.

 Symptoms that may suggest that you or your partner have obstructive sleep apnea include: